 T-shirts off-the-rack are usually made with one body type in mind- the average slim build- and might not always be your best option, especially if you are bigger in build.

 A good rule of thumb for the perfect fitting neckline, is to be able to fit one or two (but no more) fingers under the neckline.
 This is usually a good way of determining whether something is too tight for you or too loose, so try it out first when you try on your T-shirt.
 If this seems to work for you, you can then move onto the next component, the shoulders.
+If you have a muscle fit v neck t-shirt, make sure the the bottom of the collar is in line with the collarbone.

 The shoulder seam, if fitting correctly, will sit on top of your shoulders.
 You can test this by looking in the mirror and seeing whether they are in fact on top of the shoulder or instead slopping down.
 If they are slopping, then your T-shirt will not have the desired fit to your body.